-The subject building was a substantial Victorian traditionally built end-of-terrace domestic residence arranged over four floors.
+The subject building was a substantial Victorian end-of-terrace domestic residence in North West London.

 Outward movement to the gable wall, patress plates and tie bars were noted, which indicated that a previous attempt to restrain the outward movement had been made.
 No significant cracking was noted.
 Also, a steel band to the front bay window at first and second floors was found to be heavily corroded and delaminating.

 The movement noted is progressive, attributable to historic subsidence (downward movement) compounded by outward movement due to ineffective or inadequate restraining to the main elevational walls and the bay window, allowing the brick arch to spread and drop and the brickwork above to crack.

 AWT’s remedial scheme was to introduce bed joint reinforcement beaming, lateral restraints, crack stitching and resin bonded ties – adding tensile strength and restraint and thus reinstating the brickwork’s integrity and the uniformity of the wall.

 After installation, pointing was raked out, reinstated and tinted to match the existing (see coloured remedial works on our proposal picture).

 The introduction of two rows of twin cord reinforcement, forming a deep masonry beam – as indicated with red double dotted lines on our proposal images.